Vendaval/camp2015/R/README.md

 ## Pre-requisites

-### Configure your connection to UL-HPC cluster
+### Configure your connection to Guane cluster
-Run the following commands in a terminal (substituting *yourlogin* with the login name you received from us):

-        (laptop)$> ssh -p 8022 yourlogin@access-chaos.uni.lu

-If you want to connect to the gaia cluster,

-        (laptop)$> ssh -p 8022 yourlogin@access-gaia.uni.lu

-Now you probably want to avoid taping this long command to connect to the platform.
-You can customize SSH aliases for that.
 Edit the file `~/.ssh/config` (create it if it does not already exist) and adding the following entries:

-        Host chaos-cluster
-            Hostname access-chaos.uni.lu

-        Host gaia-cluster
+	Host toctoc
+	        User *yourlogin*
-            Hostname access-gaia.uni.lu
+	        Hostname toctoc.sc3.uis.edu.co
+	        ForwardX11 yes

-        Host *-cluster
+	Host guane
-            User yourlogin
+	        User *yourlogin*
-            Port 8022
-            ForwardAgent no
+	        Hostname guane
+	        ForwardX11 yes
+	        ProxyCommand ssh -q toctoc "nc -q 0 %h %p"

-Now you shall be able to issue the following (simpler) command to connect to the cluster and obtain the welcome banner:
+Now you shall be able to issue the following command to connect to the cluster and obtain the welcome banner:

-		(laptop)$> ssh gaia-cluster

-		(laptop)$> ssh chaos-cluster
+		(laptop)$> ssh guane

 In the sequel, we assume these aliases to be defined.